dergigi/dergigi.github.io/collections/bitcoin/_posts/2024-03-25-speaking-freely-online.md

 [^jail]: See cases in the [UK](https://archive.is/OQ1LC), [Saudi Arabia](https://archive.is/co19A), etc.

+> Give me six lines written by the hand of the most honest man, I would find
+> something in them to have him hanged.
+>
+><cite>Cardinal Richelieu</cite>

 If someone has the power to de-platform someone else, this power will inevitably be used and abused.
 A large enough scandal or controversy will be found or manufactured and _*poof*_, the "problematic" user is gone.
 Unpersoned, at the